wryanj/gt_fsf_hw10_team_profile_generator/README.md

 All my unit tests for my classes and related methods / constructors passed.
 In one instance, I was actually able to successfully use them to catch an issue I would have otherwise missed.

 I used validation to confirm inquirer prompt responses.
-For all questions, some validation (example cannot be blank, has to be number or text...) was presnt.
+For all questions, some validation (example cannot be blank, has to be number or text...) was present.

 Below are some images and screenshots, as well as a video demo how the application works.
 My generated html included the bootstrap 5 cdn so that it could use minimum css and remain mobile responsive.

 **Screenshot of Rendered HTML on Desktop**
 ![image](https://user-images.githubusercontent.com/72420733/109347606-69502700-7841-11eb-827f-7ba296596a1c.png)

 **Screenshot of Rendered HTML on Mobile**
 ![image](https://user-images.githubusercontent.com/72420733/109347918-da8fda00-7841-11eb-8202-46fac0514f00.png)

 **Screenshot CLI after setting up new employees**
 ![image](https://user-images.githubusercontent.com/72420733/109347990-f4312180-7841-11eb-8cd2-9f720ca20661.png)

 **Screenshot CLI after execution of unit testing**
 ![image](https://user-images.githubusercontent.com/72420733/109348588-ba144f80-7842-11eb-8b0b-f842555dc6d6.png)